We bought a Snooper Ventura caravan/motorhome-specific Sat Nav to guide us on our travels.

 Would I Recommend the Snooper?

-To date, the Snooper is the only caravan specific Sat Nav that I have used.
-While initially, I would not have hesitated to recommend the Snooper, it has not proved reliable and for a unit costing around £300, I do not find this acceptable.
+Initially, I would not have hesitated to recommend the Snooper, however it has not proved reliable and for a unit costing around £300, I do not find this acceptable.

 If you are a subscriber to ‘Which’ the full reviews of Caravan Sat Navs in December 2017 can be found here.
 (You will need to log in.)